rogerbf/socket-exec/README.md

 ### `socketExec(options)`

-Options are what `net.createConnection` receives.
+Options are passed on to `net.createConnection`.